eunomia-bpf/libbpf-rs-starter-template/README.md

 ### **1. Create a new repository using this template**

 Click the "Use this template" button on the GitHub repository page to create a new repository based on this template.

+If you don't want to see generate from in your repository, relax, just clone and rerun `git init`.

 ### **2. Clone your new repository**